jh3nd3rs0n/jargyle/src/site/markdown/userguide/cli.md

 jargyle generate-reference-docs
 ```

-This command will generate reference documentation as markdown files in
+This command will generate reference documentation as XHTML files in the
-the present working directory.
+present working directory.

 ## Managing SOCKS5 Users